How can bridging loans help property developers?

 This allows you to get on with your next project without having to wait for your cash to be released from your current one.

 Funding to repay development finance before the units are sold tends to be looked upon favourably by bridging loan lenders.
 As a result, you may benefit from low rates and a simple application process.

 When looking to raise capital, bridging loans can be a great option.
 They can be completed quickly and benefit from a relatively simple application process.
 Bridging loans can be used to raise capital for property development in the following ways:

 - Releasing equity from other owned property to buy a new site or to pay a bill

-- To raise funds from a property for refurbishment or extension
+- To raise property refurbishment or extension finance